Laser-based Scribing of CIGS Solar Cell Material Structures for Monolithic Module Integration

 Introduction

-Seven years into my journey of providing laser source, system, and process consulting and contract services to our valued customers, I have decided to start sharing some compelling stories from my career in laser materials processing applications.
-One of those stories happened about fifteen years ago, and it still carries great relevance today in choosing a laser technology that provides an optimal, innovative solution for certain material processing applications.
+Seven years into my exciting journey of providing laser source, system, and process consulting and contract services to my valued customers, I have decided to start telling some compelling and interesting stories from my career in laser materials processing applications.
+One of those stories happened about fifteen years ago.
+This story still carries great relevance today in choosing a laser technology that provides an optimal innovative laser solution for certain material processing applications.
 Namely, it was about CIGS (Copper Indium Gallium Selenide) solar structure scribing for monolithic module integration.

-At the time, I had no previous experience in solar cell and module technologies, but I was brought on board because of the depth and breadth of my experience in laser materials processing, including laser sources, systems, and processes.
-I was asked to lead a team of solar technology experts, engineers, and scientists to find the optimal laser-based technology for performing the scribes known in the solar field as P1, P2, and P3 scribes— the scribes necessary for monolithic CIGS solar module integration.
+At the time, I had no previous experience in solar cell and module technologies but I was brought on board because of the depth and breadth of my experience in laser materials processing technologies including those related to laser source, laser system, and laser process.
+I was asked to lead a team of solar engineers to find the optimal laser-based technology for performing the scribes known in the solar field as P1, P2, P3 scribes, the scribes necessary for monolithic CIGS solar module integration.

 Discussions

 Figure 1.
-A schematic illustration of a cross-sectional view of a portion of a monolithically integrated module, including interconnected cells1.
+A schematic illustration of a cross-sectional view of a portion of a monolithically integrated module, including interconnected cells [1].

-The CIGS solar material was manufactured on a roll-to-roll stainless steel web.
-Once a laser scribing process was determined, the coated solar cell structure and its laser scribing would be represented schematically as shown in Figure 1.
-A stainless-steel web would be coated with an electrical insulator layer such as SiO₂ on one side.
-Then a molybdenum-based back contact layer would be coated on the insulator layer.
-A P1 scribe would be formed on the molybdenum layer, stopping at the insulator layer.
-After that, a CIGS layer would be deposited on the molybdenum layer.
-Then, a buffer layer (made of CdS — cadmium sulfide — for example) would be deposited on the CIGS layer.
-A P2 scribe would then be formed in the buffer and CIGS layers, stopping on the molybdenum layer.
-Subsequently, a TCO (transparent conducting oxide) layer would be deposited on the buffer layer.
-P3 would then be formed in the TCO/buffer/CIGS stack, stopping on the molybdenum layer.
-With that, the solar cells would be interconnected in series, and a web section containing a number of cells would form an array used in the monolithically integrated CIGS solar module.
+The CIGS solar material was manufactured on the basis of roll-to-roll stainless steel web.
+Once a laser scribing process was determined, the solar cell structure of coating and laser scribing would have been represented as shown schematically in figure 1 [1].
+A stainless steel web would be coated with an electrical insulator layer such as SiO_2 on one side.
+Then a molybdenum based back contact layer would be coated on the insulator layer.
+P1 scribe would be formed on the molybdenum layer stopping at the insulator layer.
+After that, CIGS layer would be deposited on the molybdenum layer.
+Then, a buffer layer, made of CdS (cadmium sulfide) for example, would be deposited on the CIGS layer.
+P2 scribe would be formed in the buffer and CIGS layer stopping on the molybdenum layer.
+Subsequently, a TCO (thin conducting oxide) layer would be deposited on the buffer layer.
+P3 would then be formed on the TCO/buffer/CIGS layer stack stopping on the molybdenum layer.
+With that the solar cells would be interconnected in series and a web section with a certain length containing a number of cells would form an array of cells to be used in the monolithically integrated CIGS solar module.

-• The scribes have to be as narrow as possible.
-As shown in Figure 1, the total width of P1, P2, and P3 represents a shadowed area of the solar cell structure that has no current generation capability, reducing module efficiency.
+1. The scribes have to be as minimum in width as possible.
+This is because, as shown in figure 1, the total width of P1, P2, and P3 is a shadowed area of the solar cell structure that has no current generation capability reducing the module efficiency.

-• Melting on the edges of the scribe can weld the solar material layers together, causing shunting that reduces efficiency.
+2. The scribes have to be melt free.
+Melting on the edges of the scribe can weld the solar materials layers together causing shunting that reduces efficiency

-The front contact TCO layer would be 100 to 1000 nm thick1.
-The semiconductor CIGS/buffer layer would be 500 to 3000 nm thick1.
-The molybdenum-based back contact layer would be 100 to 1000 nm thick1.
+The front contact TCO layer would be 100 to 1000 nm thick [1].
+The semiconductor CIGS/buffer layer would be 500 to 3000 nm thick [1].
+The molybdenum-based back contact layer would be 100 to 1000 nm thick [1].

 Figure 2.
-FIB SEM cross-sectional view of the untouched stainless-steel-based CIGS solar cell sample sent to the outside laser apps labs1.
+FIB SEM cross-sectional view of the untouched stainless-steel-based CIGS solar cell sample sent to the outside laser apps labs [1].
 Front contact TCO layer: 690 nm.
 CIGS/buffer layer: 1600 nm.
 Back contact molybdenum layer: 540 nm

 As the laser SME (subject matter expert) on the team, I led the effort to obtain solar structure samples — sections of the solar structure web — and send them to outside companies providing laser source and laser system products.
 The applications teams at these outside companies received instructions from me and my team on developing and optimizing the laser scribes and then went ahead and ran the process development and optimization.
 The laser source technologies utilized in this effort were nanosecond, picosecond, and femtosecond lasers.
 We specifically asked for an optimal P3 scribe with a detailed report on the process development and optimization.